cgt3/SearchableGeometries.jl/docs/src/man/balls.md

 Balls are useful when search is based on distance.

-For example, an epsilon-ball query asks for all points within distance ``\epsilon`` of a query point.
+For example, an epsilon-ball query asks for all points within distance ``\varepsilon`` of a query point.
 A ball gives a natural geometric representation of that search region.

 Balls can also be compared with bounding volumes.
 This allows search algorithms to quickly decide whether a region is too far away, fully contained, or possibly intersecting the query region.